Skip to content

 The Designated Officer considers the report, the extent of any breach/es, appropriate corrective actions and if referral to disciplinary procedures is required.
 At this time, the Designated Officer will review if there have been past findings of a Breach in Research by the Researcher (a factor which will contribute to the final assessment of the seriousness of a breach).

 The Designated Officer will provide the report and recommendations to the Responsible Executive Officer.
-Where the matter involves a HDR student, the Designated Officer will consult with the Dean, Graduate Research School.
+Where the matter involves a HDR Student, the Designated Officer will consult with the Dean, Graduate Research School.

 The Responsible Executive Officer will review the report and recommendations and make a finding as to whether a breach (or breaches) has occurred.
 If the Responsible Executive Officer finds that a breach has occurred, the Responsible Executive Officer must determine the University's response (see Section 4.4), taking into account the determination of the seriousness of the breach.